psrpinto/rev2-master-keyboard/README.md

 # rev2-master-keyboard
-This project is the culmination of my obsession with using a [Prophet Rev2](https://www.sequential.com/product/prophetrev2/) synthesizer as the master MIDI keyboard in my home studio.
-The idea is to have the knobs on the device's panel control the device itself, while the keyboard can be "routed" to any synthesizer, including the Rev2 iself.
+The [Prophet Rev2](https://www.sequential.com/product/prophetrev2/) is a fantastic polyphonic analog synthesizer, paired with a very capable 5-octave *[keybed](https://www.sweetwater.com/insync/keybed/)*.
+It also has modulation and pitch wheels, and inputs for expression and sustain pedals.
+For these reasons, it's a common scenario to use it to control other devices, via MIDI.
+However, since it wasn't designed to be used as master MIDI keyboard, it falls short in a [variety of ways](#rev2-limitations).

+This project is the culmination of my quest of working around these limitations so that the Rev2 can be used as a fully-featured MIDI keyboard.

+In essence, a [Midihub](https://blokas.io/midihub/) hardware MIDI processor is used to "split" the Rev2 into two logical devices:

+- a synthesizer with a MIDI input and a MIDI output
+- a keyboard with a MIDI input and a MIDI output

 ## Features
 TODO

 ## How it works

-In essence, a [Midihub](https://blokas.io/midihub/) is used to "split" the Rev2 into two logical devices: a synthesizer with one MIDI input and one MIDI output, and a keyboard with one MIDI input and one MIDI output:
+The idea is to have the knobs on the device's panel control the device itself, while the keyboard can be "routed" to any synthesizer, including the Rev2 iself.

 ## Control plane
 Input A, channel 16.